 Applicants must complete the application form and provide the following documentation:

-Please ensure you scan your completed declaration form along with your two-page summary, and statement of approval where required, into one document before beginning your online application.
+Please ensure you scan your completed declaration form along with your one-page summary, and statement of approval where required, into one document before beginning your online application.

 Applicants for the study grant program will be assessed according to the quality of their applications (written communication, clear goals for the proposed study/work experience program, and provision of evidence that the study/work program is feasible), and the benefit the program will provide for their professional development in wildlife management.